 Pleural effusion is the accumulation of fluid in between the parietal and visceral pleura, called the pleural cavity.
-It can occur by itself or can be the result of surrounding parenchymal disease like infection, malignancy or inflammatory conditions.
+It can occur by itself or can be the result of surrounding parenchymal disease like infection, malignancy, or inflammatory conditions.
 Pleural effusion is one of the major causes of pulmonary mortality and morbidity.
-This activity reviews the causes, presentation and diagnosis of pleural effusion and highlights the role of the interprofessional team in its management.
+This activity reviews the causes, presentation, and diagnosis of pleural effusion and highlights the role of the interprofessional team in its management.

-Recall the workup of a patient with pleural effusion.
+Review the workup of a patient with pleural effusion.

 Describe the causes of pleural effusions.

 Review the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by pleural effusion.